masteroes/dividendcalc/README.md

 #Run test cases and Reports
 install gulp globally using
 npm install -g gulp

-gulp
+run 'gulp' on command prompt

-Will create reports folder in root director of project
+this will create reports folder in root director of project

 #Reports
 ./reports/lint-results.html

+# logs
+Logs for info level can be seen in infoLevel.log file

+# All configuration and commission values
+Product and commission configs can be set in config.js

+Syntax quality can be configured from .eslintrc.js

+Logger setting can be configured in defaultLogger.js